 Clearly they were trying to convince me that locals love the things, and the hubs was totally on board.
 But me?
 Yeah, no thanks …However!
 I love sardines!
 I also have kind of a thing for their Portuguese packaging, because seriously, how pretty are these?

 The tour capped off with a wine & port tasting, as all Portuguese food tours should.
-I can honestly say that thanks to Célia and Filomena, I felt like we had gotten the very best introduction to Portuguese food that you can ask for — we even made a few return trips to the market, despite our limited time.
+Thanks to Célia and Filomena, we got the very best introduction to Portuguese food that you can ask for.
+We even made a few return trips to the market, despite our limited time.
 Our tour lasted from about 11:30 AM to 3 PM, and costs €60/person.

 Other must-eats that weren’t on the tour but absolutely, positively, cannot be skipped?
 Traditional custard tarts from Pastéis de Belém (take the tram for the full experience), lunch at Cervejaria Ramiro (clams, yes, but Mrs. O advised we try the steak sandwich and seriously: never would have ordered it and now I’m not sure how I’m living without it?), and Gelados Santini for ice cream, because… ice cream.

 WHERE WE SLEPT (ROUND 2) // After our whirlwind roadtrip, we capped off our getaway with one last night in Lisbon at the Hotel Portugal.
 Another brand spanking new boutique hotel, this one is located in the center of downtown Lisbon.
-We’re big fans of staying in two different areas of a new city, and the Hotel Portugal allowed us to further explore the area around the Rossio, hike up to the São Jorge Castle, and shop around the neighboring Chiado.
+We’re big fans of staying in two different areas of a new city.
+The Hotel Portugal allowed us to further explore the area around the Rossio, hike up to the São Jorge Castle, and shop around the neighboring Chiado.

 Each room is inspired by traditional blue and white tiles that can still be spotted around the city, and ours boasted absurdly high ceilings, two showers, and a very futuristic interactive-TV-inside-a-mirrior situation that I’m just pretty sure I need in my home, ideally hooked up to the hubs’s cell phone.

-I didn’t doubt that we would love Lisbon, and it was the very best bookend to a fantastic week spent exploring a new-to-us country and culture.
+I didn’t doubt that we would love Lisbon!
+It was the very best bookend to a fantastic week spent exploring a new-to-us country and culture.
 Stay tuned for details from our time in Alentejo and the Algarve!

 Thank you to the Memmo Alfama, the Hotel Portugal, and Eat, Drink, Walk Lisbon for partnering with me during #LTcoast2coast.
-All opinions are my own, and if you don’t believe me, then scroll back up and look at my percebes-eating face.
+All opinions are my own.
+If you don’t believe me, then scroll back up and look at my percebes-eating face.
 That can’t be faked.